Denver CO Lawyers

 To understand why certain types of non-physical behaviors are considered domestic violence, we must first understand how Colorado defines this type of offense.
 In our state, domestic violence is defined as “an act or threatened act of violence upon a person with whom the actor is or has been involved in an intimate relationship.”
 The law recognizes an “intimate relationship” as a relationship between present or former married or unmarried couples, two parents, roommates—even coworkers.

 While our state’s definition of domestic violence certainly includes physical acts such as punching, kicking, and slapping, it also includes certain types of psychological and emotional abuse.
+Additionally, filing false domestic violence claims can also be considered a form of emotional abuse within this legal framework.
 Below, we’ve listed some of the most common examples of non-physical behaviors that could result in a domestic violence charge in Colorado.

 Threats.
 State law may interpret threatened acts of violence between partners in an intimate relationship to be domestic violence.
 That means you could be charged with domestic violence for simply threatening to hit or harm someone.
 For instance, shouting “I am going to kill him!” in a moment of frustration could be interpreted as domestic violence.